KeyvanAghaie/KeyvanAghaie/README.md

-👋 Hi,This is Kayvan Aghaie github profile and wellcom I am fullstack .net / javascript developer
+👋 Hi,This is Kayvan Aghaie github profile and welcom 🤚🤚

+I am fullstack .net / javascript developer also software engineer
 -  Strong knowledge about backend and front specially Microsoft technologies
 -  Have many experiences with various companies and diffrent businesses
 -  software engineering life cycle (SDLC) managment on large scale project